-The development of eco-criticism has been attributed to the increased diversification in the field of literature and cultural studies.
+The development of eco-criticism has been attributed to the increased variation in the field of literature and cultural studies.
 Various artists have presented issues affecting the environment, as well as providing reflections of the real life.
 Eco-criticism has been developed in explaining the relation of human being with the nature.
 In addition, it provides an illustration of the role of language, art play and language in explaining the relation between the human being and the nature.
-Eco-criticism is based on explaining the relationship between human beings and the nature, and it attempts to explain how modernization and globalization have transformed and changed it (Heisie 56).
+Eco-criticism is based on explaining the relationship between human beings and the nature, and it attempts to explain how modernization and globalization have transformed and changed it.
 These have been some of the basic issues that have made eco-criticism among the most rapidly growing in the field of literary studies.

-Eco-criticism has been inspired by various ranges of ecological movements, which explore the means through which we establish, imagine and portray the existing relationships between self aware human beings and the environment of their inhabitation.
-For example, some of the animations presented by Thoreau, Disney and various BBC documentaries and various other animations that have been developed, in explaining the relationship between human being and nature.
-For example, animations have been developed creating volumes of development traces establishing the movements and explaining various concepts and aspects, which have continued to occupy eco-critics (Heisie 60).
-These issues and concepts presented by eco-critics include pollution, wilderness, apocalypse, dwelling, animals and earth among others.
+Eco-criticism has actually been inspired by numerous ranges of ecological movements, which explore the means through which we establish, imagine and portray the existing relationships between self-aware human beings and the environment of their inhabitation.
+For example, some of the animations presented by Thoreau, Disney, several BBC documentaries and other animations that have been developed to explain the relationship between human beings and nature (Heisie 56).
+For instance, animations have been developed creating volumes of development traces, establishing the movements, and explaining various concepts and aspects that have continued to occupy eco-critics (Heisie 60).
+These issues and concepts presented by eco-critics include pollution, wilderness, apocalypse, dwelling, animals, and earth among others.